open-ephys/acq-board-docs/source/User-Manual/Driver-installation.rst

 #.
 Open a terminal and set your working directory to the main folder of the GUI source code.

 #.
-Enter :code:`sudo Resources/Scripts/cp 40-open-ephys.rules /etc/udev/rules.d` followed by your password.
+Enter :code:`sudo cp Resources/Scripts/40-open-ephys.rules /etc/udev/rules.d`.
+The console might then ask for your password.

 #.
 Enter :code:`service udev restart` on Ubuntu/Debian or :code:`sudo udevadm control --reload-rules` on Fedora/CentOS/Gentoo to allow the GUI to communicate with the Open Ephys acquisition board.